Multi-document Summarization via Deep Learning Techniques: A Survey

 \section{Future research directions and open issues}

-It is observed that multi-document summarization techniques are very beneficial in practical applications including news summarization, scientific papers summarization, Wikipedia articles generation, and product reviews summarization.
-Although the existing works have established a solid foundation for multi-document summarization, it is still a less researched topic compared to single document summarization and other natural language processing topics.
-Moreover, individuals and industries have a huge demand for compressing multiple documents related to the subject.
-Thus, this section outlines several prospective research directions and open issues that we believe are critical to the present status of the field.
+Although existing works have established a solid foundation for MDS it is a relatively understudied field compared with SDS and other NLP topics.
+Summarizing on multi-modal data, medical records, codes, project activities and MDS combining with Internet of Things \cite{wei2020the} have still received less attention.
+Actually, MDS techniques are beneficial for a variety of practical applications, including generating Wikipedia articles, summarizing news, scientific papers, and product reviews, and individuals, industries have a huge demand for compressing multiple related documents into high-quality summaries.
+This section outlines several prospective research directions and open issues that we believe are critical to resolve in order to advance the field.